awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 Default: The value of the `AWS_DELEGATION_TOKEN` environment variable \(if set\)\.

 `--region`*region*
-The region to use in the request signature\.
+The Region to use in the request signature\.
 Default: `us-east-1`
 Required: Required if using signature version 4